 d) If the company ceases activity or is reduced to an insignificant level for a period greater than 12 months;

 e) If serious irregularities in the management, accounting organisation or internal audit of the company have been recorded;

 f) If the company breaches the rules that regulate the business.

 2 – The withdrawal of the authorisation implies the dissolution and liquidation of the company.

-2 - The provisions of the preceding paragraph are also applicable to the cases wherein an increase in the qualifying holdings that said person holds, so that the percentage of voting rights or the capital held reaches or exceeds 10%, 20%, one third or 50%, or if for any other reason, a control relationship with the investment advice is established.
+2 - The provisions of the preceding paragraph are also applicable to the cases wherein an increase in the qualifying holdings that said person holds, so that the percentage of voting rights or the capital held reaches or exceeds 10%, 20%, a third or 50%, or if for any other reason, a control relationship with the investment advice firm is established.

 Ban on Voting Rights

-1 - The acquisition or increase in qualifying holdings pursuant to Article 12 lays down the ban on the exercise of voting rights attached to the holding as required in order to prevent the acquirer from exercising greater influence over the company by voting than said person had before the acquisition or increase of holdings, provided any of the following occurs:
+1 - The acquisition or increase in qualifying holdings pursuant to article 12 lays down the ban on the exercise of voting rights attached to the holding as required in order to prevent the acquirer from exercising greater influence over the company by voting than said person had before the acquisition or increase of holdings, provided any of the following situations occurs:

-a) The acquirer did not comply with the reporting duty envisaged in Article 12/1;
+a) The acquirer did not comply with the reporting duty envisaged in article 12(1);

 c) The CMVM has opposed the proposed acquisition of or increase in qualifying holdings.